MelissaPabst/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I have no idea how to structure this in a DB.
 React: I'll have to learn how to use this in conjunction with Spring.
+I found a tutorial.